 The very simple modification required me to take about two feet of orange cord and tie one end to the end of the hose.
 A small loop is on the other end which is held by the keeper pin for my Fastgun tie-downs.

-Now the hose is easy stored out of the way by feeding it back and forth into the slot between the rail and the camper with only a small orange cord sticking out and attached to my tie down keeping it within easy reach at all times.
+Now the hose is easily stored out of the way by feeding it back and forth into the slot between the rail and the camper with only a small orange cord sticking out and attached to my tie-down keeping it within easy reach at all times.

 7. Bob Johnson, Milbank, South Dakota